-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is seeking applications for funding for research to meet the challenges from domestic radicalization to violent extremism.
-This program furthers the Department's mission by sponsoring research to provide objective, independent, evidence-based knowledge to improve the response to radicalization to violent extremism in U.S. communities.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is seeking applications funding for research and evaluation on firearms and violence.
+This program furthers the Department's mission by sponsoring research to provide objective, independent knowledge and tools to meet the challenges of crime and justice, particularly at the state and local levels.

-Research and Evaluation on Domestic Radicalization to Violent Extremism Eligibility
+Research and Evaluation on Firearms and Violence Eligibility

 In general, NIJ is authorized to make grants to, or enter into contracts or cooperative agreements with, States (including territories), units of local government (including federally recognized Indian tribal governments as determined by the Secretary of the Interior), nonprofit and for-profit organizations (including tribal nonprofit or for-profit organizations), institutions of higher education (including tribal institutions of higher education), and certain qualified individuals.
 For-profit organizations must agree to forgo any profit or management fee.
 Foreign governments, foreign organizations, and foreign institutions of higher education are not eligible to apply.
-However, foreign entities (e.g., foreign organizations and foreign institutions of higher education) may participate in a research effort under a proposal submitted by those organizations eligible to apply as defined above.

 NIJ welcomes applications that involve two or more entities, however, one eligible entity must be the applicant and the other(s) must be proposed as subrecipient(s).
-The applicant must be the entity with primary responsibility for conducting and leading the research and evaluation project.
+The applicant must be the entity with primary responsibility for conducting and leading the research.

 NIJ may elect to make awards for applications submitted under this solicitation in future fiscal years, dependent on the merit of the applications and on the availability of appropriations.
-Refer to the title page for further eligibility information under this program.